Logan-Xu/NASA-wildfire-tracker-API/README.md

 # NASA wildfire API

 This project is a learning of fetching data through NASA API.
 You can track the wildfire warnings over the world on the google map.
 I learned to make it from https://www.youtube.com/watch?v=ontX4zfVqK8, but only changed the data source version from v2.1 to v3.
+To run this project locally, you have to get your own Google Maps Javascript API Key and replace the hidden key in /src/components/Map.js, and remember to enable Maps JavaScript API for your API key.

 ## Running locally
 1. Clone this repo